Huhu beetle: Life cycle

 The pupal phase lasts around 25 days with gametogenesis being completed during this stage.
 Eclosion occurs with a rupture along the frontal suture followed by a longitudinal rupture to the posterior border of the mesothorax.
 The head, feet and wings are freed during arching movements of the body through the ruptured cuticle.
 The emerged adult may then enter an inactive period of three to five days prior to creating an exit tunnel out of the pupal cavity.

 Following pupation and emergence, the adult beetle does not eat and lives for approximately two weeks.

+Hosts

+The larvae of huhu beetles live and feed on the decaying wood of gymnosperms.
+There are twelve gymnosperm species that are known to act as hosts of the larvae.
+Additionally, there are also two host records of larvae living in tawa and oak, which are angiosperms.
+However, the latter record is likely a misidentification.

+List of huhu beetle recorded gymnosperm hosts: